renovatebot/renovate/docs/usage/key-concepts/how-it-works.md

 ## Advanced

-And here's a mode detailed view of the workflow:
+Here's a detailed overview of the workflow:

 ```mermaid
 flowchart TB